-Wireless microphone systems are microphone systems that have no physical cables that connect them to the sound system components.
+Wireless microphone systems are microphone systems that have no physical cables that connect them to the sound system components (other than at the receiver level).
 Wireless microphone systems provide freedom of movement for many theatrical and public speaking applications.
 There are several different types of wireless microphone systems:

 - Handheld wireless microphone systems use a handheld microphone with a built-in transmitter.
 The receiver is located off-stage to connect the microphone to the audio system.
 These are commonly used for lead vocalists.